ElasticLINQ/ElasticLINQ/NOTES.md

 ## Implementation notes

-### Licensing
-The code is able to be licensed under Apache 2 as it is not based on IQToolkit.

 ### Dependencies
 JSON.Net is required for serializing the ElasticSearch queries to JSON and parsing the results coming back.

 XUnit.Net is required for the unit tests.

+NSubstitute is required for some unit tests.

 ### Unit tests
-Currently around 85% test coverage.

-Unit tests are very isolated and it would be a good idea to implement some integration tests to exercise the remaining parts of the pipeline.
-Doing so would require either an ElasticSearch instance or some kind of fake/mock to sit in at the HTTP layer.
+Currently around 95% test coverage and some tests use an included HTTP listener to correct sending and receiving of requests.

 ### Query optimizations
 The query translator supports a few query optimization's to ensure that the generated ElasticLINQ query looks good and not like it was translated from another language.